 According to Kate Davis, “Leadership is the ability to persuade others to pursue a goal enthusiastically.
 Leadership is a human factor that connects teams and motivates them.
 Management activities such as planning, organizing, and decision-making are dormant cocoons until the leader arouses in them the power of people's motivation and leads them to achieve goals.

 Leadership involves directing and influencing the activities of other individuals.
 In other words, leadership is the process by which a person influences others by directing their efforts toward achieving the goals of the organization.
 Every leader must have an influence on the behavior of others.

 This possibility is called "power".
-And "influence" is the behavior of each individual, which changes the behavior, feelings, attitudes of another individual.
+And "Influence" is the behavior of each individual, which changes the behavior, feelings, and attitudes of another individual.
 For leadership to be effective, the leader must develop and use power.